“Does digitalization force us to forget? Performing arts as an example”

 While digitalisation can make artistic processes and individual objects more widely available to researchers and to the general public, it challenges the essence of the performing arts, the presentness and ephemerality of the event.
 In addition, inherently digital materials, such as photographs, recordings or, for example, materials related to the artistic process, pose new challenges related to their availability and costs of preservation.
 If the performance leaves no material traces, how can we ensure the preservation of cultural heritage?

 Dr. Johanna Laakkonen is Director of the Theatre Museum Helsinki.
-She has worked as a university lecturer in theatre research and as an associate professor at the University of Helsinki.
-Her research focuses on the history of Finnish ballet and Finnish women dancers as part of the transnational networks of modern dance in the 1920s and 1930s.
+She has worked as a senior lecturer in theatre research and holds a title of docent at the University of Helsinki.
+Her research mainly focuses on the history of Finnish ballet and Finnish women dancers as part of the transnational networks of modern dance in the 1920s and 1930s.
+Beyond that, her research interests range from canon formation, theatre dance and dance in Finland to early 20th century Russian ballet and early modern dance in German-speaking Europe.